bonbonchandana/EduCare/README.md

 - Add automated tests and a small CI for linting and API smoke tests.

 If you'd like, I can:
-- Implement server-side secure storage for the Admin-entered chatbot key (recommended), or
+- Implement a secure server-side storage flow for admin-entered chatbot keys (recommended),
-- Add a diagnostics page to Admin Settings that pings the model server and displays raw responses for quick debugging.
+- Add a diagnostics page to Admin Settings that pings the model server and displays raw responses for quick debugging,
+- Or create a sample `docker-compose.override.yml` for easier local development with Docker.

 ---

-Thank you for using EduCare Prototype — open issues or tell me which area to harden next (chat key storage, Firestore rules, or model fine-tuning).
+Thank you for using EduCare Prototype — open an issue or tell me which area to harden next (chat key storage, Firestore rules, or model fine-tuning).